Images

 Cost of ownership

-This car comes ready for 22kW three-phase AC charging, but it only DC charges at up to 130kW.
+This car only DC charges at up to 130kW.
 That isn't especially fast but will allow around 230 miles of range to be added to this car's battery pack in around half an hour.
+The Ariya comes ready for 22kW three-phase AC charging, but if you can only charge using a single-phase 7.4kW home wallbox, you'll need about 14 hours for a full charge.
+Which means that if you've a late finish and an early start, you might have journeying problems.
+Things will be better of course, if you're able to charge at at least 11kW on a three-phase AC supply, in which case you can reduce to time for full replenishment down to 9 hours and 30 minutes.
 A nice touch is the inclusion of an LED inspection light in the car's charging point so that owners won't have to rely on street lighting to connect their cars to an electric source at night.

 The warranty is a conventional three year / 60,000 mile affair and the battery of this Ariya is covered by a separate eight year / 100,000 mile policy.
 Servicing is every year or 18,000 miles, whichever comes first, so you'll save a bit on that compared to a combustion-engined model.
 And Nissan offers an 'Enhanced Servicing Plan', which can be had with either two, three or four-year packages.